-The Professional Association of German Anaesthesiologists (Berufsverband Deutscher Anästhesisten (BDA)), founded in 1961, - represents the interests of anaesthesiology, including all its areas of activity in all questions dealing with Health Policy, Occupational Policy, Professional Policy, and - advises its members on, among other things, such questions as service contracts, calculation of charges in accordance with the official scale of medical fees, the law applicable to medical practice, liability insurance, starting up in private practice, staff requirements, hospital financing.
+The Professional Association of German Anaesthesiologists (Berufsverband Deutscher Anästhesisten, BDA), was founded in 1961 and represents the interests of anaesthesiology in Germany.
+This includes all its areas of activity in all questions dealing with Health Policy, Occupational Policy, Professional Policy.
+The BDA advises its members on, among other things, such subjects as service contracts, calculation of charges in accordance with the official scale of medical fees, the law applicable to medical practice, liability insurance, starting up in private practice, staff requirements, hospital financing.

 In accordance with the federal nature of administrative structures in Germany, the Professional Association of German Anaesthesiologists is organised into 17 regional associations.

 While the German Society of Anaesthesiology and Intensive Care Medicine (DGAI) promotes the scientific advancement of the speciality in the areas of research, teaching, further educational and specialist training, as well as clinical developments, the BDA is responsible for looking after the professional interests of anaesthesiologists.

 The BDA is the authorized and accepted interlocutor in negotiations with ministries, public authorities and political committees, in matters relating to the health policies and the occupational and profession policies of both the Federal and Regional Governments.

 The present position of anaesthesiology as an equal member of the community of medical specialties is, to a large extent, due to the efforts of the BDA.

 On the basis of constant contacts and carefully negotiated agreements with other specialties, including i.e. surgery, gynaecology, obstetrics and internal medicine, inter-specialty cooperation and the delimitation of the areas of responsibility of the various specialties have been regulated and placed on a firm footing.